(excluding travel cost)

 This module focuses on the basic principles of Quality and Risk Management, Business Process Management, Six Sigma, and Approaches of Integrated Healthcare Value Chains.

-This module, being conducted at the Imperial College London, addresses the flow of tangible goods within an organisation, taking into account the specifics in a healthcare environment.
-Students are introduced to the principles of logistics, purchasing and facility management.
+This module, being conducted at the Imperial College London, addresses the flow of tangible goods within an organisation, taking into account the specifics of a healthcare environment.
+Students are introduced to logistics, purchasing, and facility management.
 The key role of how IT is becoming a transformational force in healthcare is also at the forefront of this module.